Wyoming Troops in the Philippines, 1898

 On April 23, President McKinley issued a call for 125,000 volunteers to serve in war.
 Wyoming provided approximately 1,000 of those volunteers.
 These included seven troops of cavalry to the 2nd U.S. Volunteer Cavalry Regiment, known as “Torrey’s Rough Riders” for their commanding officer, Col. Jay L. Torrey, a prominent rancher and member of the Wyoming Legislature from Fremont County.
 A companion regiment to the more famous “Rough Riders” or 1st U.S. Volunteer Cavalry Regiment raised by Col. Theodore “Teddy” Roosevelt, Torrey’s Rough Riders never saw action during the conflict.

-Stationed in an Army camp in Florida, their single greatest loss of life occurred in a train accident near Tupelo, Miss., when five soldiers—none from Wyoming—were killed while enroute to Florida.
+Stationed in an Army camp in Florida, their single greatest loss of life occurred in a train accident near Tupelo, Miss., when five soldiers—all from Wyoming—were killed while enroute to Florida.
 In addition, thirty men died of typhoid fever at their squalid Florida camp.

 Wyoming’s most significant contribution to the Spanish-American War was one battalion of infantry, consisting of four companies, augmented by a battery of artillery.
 The 1st Wyoming Infantry Battalion’s four companies were: Company C from Buffalo; Company F from Douglas; Company G from Sheridan; and Company H from Evanston.
 Maj.
 Frank M. Foote, a state of Wyoming financial manager from Evanston, commanded the battalion.
 The unit’s strength at muster-in at Cheyenne was 14 officers and 324 enlisted men.
 Capt.
 Granville R. Palmer commanded an additional light artillery unit, Battery A, from Cheyenne.